ghc/ghc/docs/users_guide/ghci.rst

 convenient if you have several ``Main`` modules in the same directory and you can't call them all ``Main.hs``.

-The search path for finding source files is specified with the ``-i`` option on the GHCi command line, like so:
+The search path for finding source files is specified with the :ghc-flag:`-i` option on the GHCi command line, like so:

 .. code-block:: none